 We can add chilli flakes while stir-frying the ingredients to make a spicy shrimp chow mein.

 For those who cook with a small frying pan, we can cook all the ingredients separately before frying the noodles.
-Since most store-bought chow mein are parboiled, it will not take much time to fry.
+Since most store-bought chow mein are parboiled, frying will take little time.

-This noodle dish is a quick and simple one that can be stored for a day or two, but take care not to leave it in the fridge for too long as the dish can get soggy when exposed to cold air.
+This quick and simple noodle dish can be stored for a day or two, but do not leave it in the fridge for too long, as it can get soggy when exposed to cold air.

 This stir-fried noodle dish is great to eat as a main meal on its own since we can fry the ingredients we want together with the chow mein.
-Apart from the ingredients mentioned in the recipe above, you can feel free to add other types of veggies or meat to change it up!
+Apart from the ingredients mentioned in our recipe above, you can feel free to add other types of veggies or meat to change it up.

 Serve the shrimp chow mein with a cold fizzy beer or a glass of white wine to savour its stir-fried goodness.